jtryon/openclack/README.md

  - A few screenshots showing a rough draft of the pcb and case design.
 These are NOT 100% accurate representations.
 The CAD files are though.
 These are just for a bit of reference and eyeballing.
 - 3D_mockup.skp
  - I exported all my DXFs to SketchUp and then did some rough modelling.
 This isn't 100% accuracte either (pretty close though).
 It's meant to give a rough idea and help eyeball some potential problems.
+- /inkscape_plots/*
+ - These are ready to go files for an online fabrication site: https://www.ponoko.com/

 #####Progress:

 - [ ] PCB